Main Challenge

 One-year grants of $5,000 to $25,000 will provide support for research expenditures, travel expenses to present a poster or paper at a national research conference, up to .05 FTE for faculty mentorship, and/or access to the Clinical Trials Consultation and Technical Assistance Program (C-TAP).
 Awards will be for future work completed within one year of the award with the possibility of a no-cost extension.
 All awards will be administered through the Department of Psychiatry and Behavioral Sciences.

-Next application cycle to be announced
+Next application cycle will be available in February 2025

 Resources